-*When sending a transcript directly to yourself choose paper.
-A PDF Transcript forwarded to an Institution will be considered “unofficial”
+- When sending an official transcript directly to yourself, choose paper.
+Do NOT open the sealed envelope once it has been received.
+A PDF transcript forwarded from the student to an institution will be considered “unofficial.”

-Copies of your Westchester Community College academic transcript can be obtained through the Registrar’s Office for a fee of $10.00 for each Official copy.
-Stop by room 107 in the Administration Building to order your transcript during normal business hours.
-Please be advised when ordering your transcripts in person that transcripts take one business day to prepare.
-If you order a transcript in person, you can either return to pick it up the next business day, or we can mail it out on your behalf to a designated address.
+If you would like to order an official copy of your Westchester Community College transcript in-person, stop by the Registrar’s Office in Room 107 of the Administration Building during normal business hours.
+Payment is required at time of order.
+There is a fee of $10.00 per copy.
+Please be advised that transcripts take one business day to prepare.
+If you order a transcript in person, you can either return to the registrar’s office to pick it up the next business day with valid photo ID, or have it mailed out on your behalf to a designated address.

 Official or Unofficial copies of your Westchester Community College academic transcript can be requested by mail.
 Please click for a Transcript Request Form.
 Print the form, fill it out in its entirety and mail your written transcript request to: